robkuz/robkuz.github.io/_posts/2017-01-30-Higher-kinded-types-in-fsharp-Intro-Part-I.md

 so that sometimes the decision that have been made are wrong."

 So you open your editor to reuse your already existing code - only there is no reuse (except when you have put "copy & paste" into your mental category of "reuse").
-As `InProgressLineItem` and `FinishedLineItem` are 2 distinctly types and your function signature is `toFinishedLineItem :: LineItemInProgress -> LineItemFinished` there is no way to invert that signature.
+As `LineItemInProgress` and `LineItemFinished` are 2 distinctly types and your function signature is `toFinishedLineItem :: LineItemInProgress -> LineItemFinished` there is no way to invert that signature.
 So we copy, paste and adjust that code.
 But hey!
 It's F#!